sonata-project/SonataMediaBundle/docs/reference/security.rst

   ``ROLE_SUPER_ADMIN`` or ``ROLE_ADMIN`` (although these roles can be configured in SonataAdminBundle)
 * ``sonata.media.security.public_strategy``: no restriction, files are public
 * ``sonata.media.security.forbidden_strategy``: not possible to retrieve the original file
-* ``sonata.media.security.connected_strategy``: the need to have one of the following roles:
+* ``sonata.media.security.connected_strategy``: the user needs to have one of the following roles:
   ``IS_AUTHENTICATED_FULLY`` or ``IS_AUTHENTICATED_REMEMBERED``

-On top of that, there is 3 download modes which can be configured to download the media.
+On top of that, there are 3 download modes which can be configured to download the media.
 The download mode depends on the HTTP server you used:

 * http: DEFAULT - use php to send the file
 * X-Sendfile: use the ``X-Sendfile`` flag (Apache + mod_xsendfile: https://tn123.org/mod_xsendfile/)
-* X-Accel-Redirect: use the ``X-Accel-Redirect`` flag (Nginx: http://wiki.nginx.org/X-accel)
+* X-Accel-Redirect: use the ``X-Accel-Redirect`` flag (Nginx: https://www.nginx.com/resources/wiki/start/topics/examples/x-accel/#x-accel-redirect)

 .. note::